EpfeiferNutri/Phage-plasmids/tyPPing/DESCRIPTION_tyPPing.md

 -   **Protein‑to‑genome** mapping file (e.g., `protein_to_genome.tsv`).
 This table links each protein ID to its corresponding genome:

-    -   `protein_id` – protein identifier used in the FASTA and HMMER output
+    -   `protein_id` – protein identifier used in the FASTA and HMMER output.

     -   `genome_id` – genome that encodes the proteins.